-The Australasian Association for Theatre, Drama and Performance Studies has created a new award for Excellence in Journal Editing.
+The Australasian Association for Theatre, Drama and Performance Studies has created a new award for Excellence in Editing.

 Purpose of the Award